carltonjohnson1/animal-from-muppet-show-drumming/readme.md

-# Animal Drum kit 🥁
+# Animal Drum kit

 [Screenshot of final project](./preview.jpg)

-## Welcome! 👋
+## Welcome!

 Thanks for checking out this this Animal from the muppet show drum kit project.

 This was completed as part of a class project in a short course I did with [General Assembly](https://generalassemb.ly/students/courses/front-end-web-development-short-course/london).

 This project was focused on getting the javaScript to work currently so that pressing the keys resulted in the right sounds playing.
-The page was not responsive, though, so I changed some code in terms of the flexbox that allowed it to be more responsive, without having to add breakpoints.
+The background image was provided and the CSS was already done.
+However, I adjusted and added to the CSS as I saw necessary to make the page responsive and also to change some elements so that it was more accessible in terms of colour contrasts for those with visual impairments.

 ## What happens